Chair and Professor of Philosophy; Director, Ethics Institute

 Boston, MA 02115

-Ronald Sandler is a professor of philosophy in the Department of Philosophy and Religion, a researcher in the Nanotechnology and Society Research Group, and a research associate in the Environmental Justice Research Collaborative at Northeastern University.
+Ronald Sandler is chair of the Department of Philosophy and Religion, professor of philosophy, a researcher in the Nanotechnology and Society Research Group, and a research associate in the Environmental Justice Research Collaborative at Northeastern University.
 His primary areas of research are environmental ethics, ethics and technology, ethical theory, and Spinoza.
 Sandler has taught courses on subjects ranging from philosophy of religion to ethics after Darwin and from contemporary moral issues to history of philosophy.
 He has received Northeastern University’s Excellence in Teaching Award.

 - Basl J., and Sandler, R., Designer Biology: The Ethics of Intensively Engineering Biological and Ecological Systems, Lexington Books, 2013.